ZupIT/beagle-docs/content/en/backend/get-started/creating-a-project-from-scratch.md

 ## Starting a Backend project

-In this tutorial, the Backend will be implemented with Beagle so that it can respond to requests from your server-driven application, be it on Android, iOS or WEB.
+In this tutorial, a Backend will be implemented with Beagle so it can respond to requests from your server-driven application, it can be on Android, iOS, or WEB.

 ### Recommended